 There have been just five point-less occasions for the driver starting from second on the grid, all five being DNFs.
 The drivers to have retired from this grid slot are Gerhard Berger in 1987, Nigel Mansell in 1989 (who retired because he was ill with chickenpox.
 Yes, really.), Juan Pablo Montoya in 2005, Sebastian Vettel in 2009 and Valtteri Bottas in 2021.

 Lance Stroll’s fourth place finish in the 2020 Hungarian Grand Prix brought to an end a streak of five consecutive podium finishes from third on the grid.
-The driver starting here is yet to return to the podium since Lewis Hamilton’s 2019 victory.
+Lando Norris’ second place finish in the 2023 Hungarian Grand Prix marked the first podium result scored from here since Lewis Hamilton’s 2019 victory.

 Since 2005, there have been three wins from fourth on the grid at the Hungaroring – in 2011, 2015 and 2019.